ruby/setup-ruby/README.md

 if the [Runner Image](https://github.com/actions/runner-images) is very similar to the ones used by GitHub runners.
 Notably:

 * Make sure to use the same operating system and version.
-* Set the environment variable `ImageOS` on the runner to the corresponding value on GitHub-hosted runners (e.g. `ubuntu18`/`macos1015`/`win19`).
-This is necessary to detect the operating system and version.
 * Make sure to use the same version of libssl.
 * Make sure that the operating system has `libyaml-0` and [`libgmp`](https://stackoverflow.com/questions/26555902/ruby-v-dyld-library-not-loaded-usr-local-lib-libgmp-10-dylib) installed
 * The default tool cache directory (`/opt/hostedtoolcache` on Linux, `/Users/runner/hostedtoolcache` on macOS,